Startup business tax credits you need to know

 In this article

-Tax deduction example
+Tax deduction examples

-Tax credit example
+Tax credit examples

 Tax credits to pay attention to

-Often, tax credits only apply to a narrow subset of startups depending on their size, location, and type of business.
+Business tax credits often apply to a subset of startups based on their size, location, and type of business.
+However, some tax credits are commonly available to a broader range of companies.

 1. State R&D tax credits